 How long does a TV Licence refund take?

 Approximately 21 days from the date TV Licensing receives and processes your cancellation request.
 This applies to both cheque and BACS bank transfer.
 If TV Licensing needs to request additional information, the timeline may extend.
-If you have not received your refund after four weeks, call 0300 790 6143 to follow up.
+If you have not received your refund after four weeks, call 0300 790 6143.
 (Source: TV Licensing – cancellations and refunds)

 Do I need to cancel if someone else will continue watching TV at the address?